Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 What is citrus juice?

-Citrus juice is the juice that you extract from citrus fruits with the help of a special juicer.
-Different citrus fruits (oranges, lemons, limes, tangerines, grapefruits) require different juicers depending on their shape and size.
+Citrus juice is the juice that you extract from citrus fruits with the help of a particular juicer.
+Different citrus fruits (oranges, lemons, limes, tangerines, grapefruits) require other juicers depending on their shape and size.

 The problem with juicing citrus is that not all citrus fruits are the same.
 For example, limes and lemons have a digestible outer skin, while oranges, tangerines, and grapefruits aren’t edible.
 That’s why you have two types of citrus juices.